 ADRs are priced in U.S. dollars and pay dividends in US dollars.
-However, convenient for investors, it results in currency risk embedded in the security.
+However, while convenient for investors, it results in currency risk embedded in the security.
 Individual shares of a non-U.S. company represented by an American Depository Receipt are called American Depositary Shares (ADSs).

 a. depositing them with a bank in exchange for a new ADR or b. swapping the shares for existing ADRs.

-Investment banks are actively involved in helping non-U.S. companies list their shares in the United States in the form of ADRs.
+Investment banks are actively helping non-U.S. companies list their shares in the United States through ADRs.
 Foreign companies utilise the American Depositary Receipt program to raise capital, increase liquidity, and expand U.S. market awareness.
 Sometimes issuers also use ADRs as an acquisition currency.

 An ADR that trades in the U.S. market is priced based on the non-U.S. company’s shares price in their home market.
 This price is regularly adjusted for the varying forex spot rates.
 Hence, there is a high degree of volatility in ADR prices.
 ADR prices are also affected by the home country’s accounting, legal and political differences.